WordPress Themes can be more faster than you think let’s see how !!?

 Now that our foundation is solid, we can begin fine-tuning our website.

 A good way to start speeding up a website is to look at what can be removed.
-More often than not, a website is slow not because of what it lacks but because of what it already has.
+In fact, more often than not, a website is slow because of what it lacks, not due to what it lacks, but rather because of what it already has.

 1. Identify plugins that are slowing you down